Mission & vision

 Technology should give people more control over their lives, not less.
 We build tools that expand autonomy, not create new dependencies.

 We tell hard truths when they need to be told.
-Sugar-coating helps no one.
 Brutal honesty with solutions is respect.

 Insurance approval processes that take months while people wait for basic tools they need now.